slackapi/bolt-js/docs/_future/workflows.md

 To use a [custom function](/bolt-js/built-on-slack/custom-functions) that you define:

-First, import the function in your workflow file where you are defining the Workflow:
+#### 1. Import the function in your workflow file where you are defining the Workflow: {#import}

 ```javascript
 import { SomeFunction } from "../functions/some_function";
 ```

-Then, call your Function, storing its output in a variable.
-Here you may also pass input parameters from the Workflow into the Function itself:
+#### 2. Call your Function, storing its output in a variable.
+Here you may also pass input parameters from the Workflow into the Function itself: {#call-function}

 ```javascript
 import { SomeFunction } from "../functions/some_function";